liavt/MACE/README.md

 * Module loader

 You can implement your own modules to make MACE whatever you want!

-However, it has a graphics engine built int and various utility classes.

 ##Compatibility
 The graphics capabilities target hardware with OpenGL 3.3 compatibility